os-fpga/1st-CLaaS/GettingStarted.md

 Click the "FOLLOW THE INSTRUCTIONS" link (which take you <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/RTL/README.md" target="_blank">here</a>).
 As you step through the tabs of the instance creation process in AWS, perform the following additional/modified steps:

-  - In "Step 2.
-Choose an Instance Type" (Step3 of the tutorial instructions): Since we are creating the Development Instance first, select "c4.2xlarge" instead of "f1.2xlarge" on your first pass through these instructions.
+  - In **Step 2.
+Choose an Instance Type** (Step3 of the tutorial instructions): Since we are creating the Development Instance first, select "c4.2xlarge" instead of "f1.2xlarge" on your first pass through these instructions.
-  - In "Step 4.
-Add Storage" (Step 4.2. of the tutorial instructions): I found the default 5GB of Elastic Block Storage to be rather limited for doing anything more than just the tutorial.
+  - In **Step 4.
+Add Storage** (Step 4.2. of the tutorial instructions): I found the default 5GB of Elastic Block Storage to be rather limited for doing anything more than just the tutorial.
 I would consider 8GB to be a minimum to support development and 12GB to be practical.
 (For the F1 Instance, assuming you will do most development on the Development Instance, 8GB is probably sufficient.)
-  - In "Step 6.
-Configure Security Group" (Step 5 of the tutorial instructions): after opening the RDP (Remote Desktop Protocol) port, open additional ports to make the Web Server accessible from outside.
-Under "Inbound":
+  - In **Step 6.
+Configure Security Group** (Step 5 of the tutorial instructions):

-    - "Add Rule"
+    - Name this security group something like "fpga-webserver".
+When you repeat these instructions for the F1 Instance, you can simply "Select an existing security group" (this one) and you are finished with this step (Step 6).
+    - Open the RDP (Remote Desktop Protocol) port according to the tutorial.
-    - For "Type" select "Custom TCP Rule" (should be the default), and enter "8880-8889" as port range (by default, we will use port 8888, but let's reserve several).
+    - Open ports to make the Web Server accessible from outside.
+(By default, we will use port 8888, but we reserve several.)
+      - **Add Rule**
+      - **Type**: Custom TCP Rule (the default)
+      - **Port Range**: "8880-8889"
-    - Select or enter a "Source", e.g. "Anywhere" or your IP address for better security.
+      - **Source**: "Anywhere" or your IP address for better security
-    - Set "Description", e.g. "development-webserver".
+      - **Description**: e.g. "development-webserver"
     - For remote desktop, I have had issues with both RDP and VNC.
 (More on that below.)
-If you wish to be able to use VNC (from linux), also open up ports 5901-5910.
+If you wish to be able to use VNC (from Linux), also open up ports 5901-5910.

+    Note that when you repeat these instructions for your F1 Instance, you will be able to

-Do not proceed to "2.
-Connecting to the Instance with a remote desktop client" just yet.
+Do not proceed to **2.
+Connecting to the Instance with a remote desktop client** just yet.

 Note that you can also make configuration changes after creating and launching the instance.
 Instances can be controlled via the EC2 Dashboard under "Resources", "Running Instances".
 To open new ports, scroll right (if necessary) and select the security group for your instance.
 You will use the "Running Instances" page frequently to start and stop your instances (by selecting the instance(s) and setting their state via "Actions", "Instance State").

-You can also name your instance, which would be a good thing to do now by clicking the pencil icon, and entering a name, like `fpga-webserver-run-1`.
+You can also name your instance, which would be a good thing to do now by hovering over its "Name" field and clicking the pencil icon.
+Enter a name, like `fpga-webserver-dev-1` (or `fpga-webserver-run-1` for the F1 Instance).

 Be sure not to accidentally leave instances running!!!
 You should configure monitoring of your resources, but the options seem very limited for catching instances you fail to stop.
 Also be warned that stopping an instance can fail.
 I have found it important to always refresh the page before changing machine state.
 And, be sure your instance transitions to "stopped" state (or, according to AWS support, charging stops at "stopping" state).

+# One-Time Instance Setup

 ## Remote Desktop

 For remote desktop access to the EC2 machines, I have used X11, RDP, and VNC from a Linux client.
 X11 is easiest, but it is far too slow to be practical.
 RDP and VNC required several days for me to get working initially.
-They are usable, but neither has been ideal for me.
-RDP has a strange issue where dark pixel colors have transparency to windows behind them.
-With VNC I experienced periodic stalls of several seconds at a time (which may have something to do with my client machine).
-Please help us refine these instructions as you try them out.
+I suggest using RDP, but I am also including instructions for VNC as a fall-back option.

 ### X11 Forwarding